pnp/modernization/Solutions/PageTransformationUI/docs/modernization-ui-faq.md

 # Frequently Asked Questions

+## Help, the Page Transformation UI solution is not working in my tenant

+Please consult the [trouble shooting guide](troubleshootingguide.md) to get unblocked.

 ## Can I change the URL in the page banner web part that points to more information?

 Yes, this is possible.
 The used URL can be configured via a tenant storage entity.
 Start a PnP PowerShell session and use below code to check the current value and set to something else: